caitlinch/ancient_ILS/README.md

     + All scripts necessary to completely replicate this analysis are included in the `code/` folder
     + Each script includes an overview, a list of necessary parameters or file paths,  and a list of software necessary to run that script
 + Output
-    + All `.csv` files containing output from each stage of the analysis can be found in the `output/` folder
+    + **All files containing output from each stage of the analysis can be found in the `output/` folder**
-    + 'dataset_included_taxa.tsv`: Table with one column per empirical dataset.
+    + `dataset_included_taxa.tsv`: Table with one column per empirical dataset.
 Column names are dataset names, and all taxon names within that dataset are listed one per row
     + `empirical_alignment_files`: Table listing dataset name, dataset ID, alignment file and partition file for each empirical dataset
     + `input_partition_gene_tree_estimation.csv`: Input file for estimating gene trees
     + `input_c60_gene_tree_estimation.csv`: Input file for estimating gene trees